 This is one area that can significantly derail a project.
-Jun Uematsu, dataSpring Director in Japan notes the heightened sensitivity is areas such as gender identity, religion and politics, “Today, it is very important to consider a respondent’s potential reaction to certain topics, as well as the wording of questions and responses.”
+Jun Uematsu, dataSpring Director in Japan notes the heightened sensitivity in areas such as gender identity, religion, and politics, “Today, it is very important to consider a respondent’s potential reaction to certain topics, as well as the wording of questions and responses.”

 Certain topics may be considered offensive to include in a survey.
 For example, in majority Muslim countries like Indonesia or Malaysia, questions about consuming alcohol could be considered highly insensitive and offend respondents.
 Topics that touch on religion or religious practices may also be problematic, so they must be carefully considered before including in a questionnaire.
 Likewise, in certain regions it is imperative to review questions and responses for topics that are overtly political or could be construed as a commentary on the government.
 Again, this is where an experienced global research firm is invaluable.

 To some degree, respondents from different regions and cultures can tend to utilize scales differently, with some generally rating either consistently high or low for all questions.
 It is important to keep this in mind, both in survey creation and analysis.
 If committed to using scales, it may be appropriate to employ a scale-usage model so data across countries can be equivalently analyzed.